 Meanwhile, Iacocca cashed in on the Monte Carlo win and immediately released the Sprint package for Falcon.
 This consisted of a 164-horsepower version of the 260 V8, sports trim, a dash-mounted tach, woodgrain steering wheel and, of course, bucket seats.
 Dealers sold 10,000 of them before summer.

-The Doctor stuck a deal and shipped the car home.
+Les stuck a deal and shipped the car home.
 Since much of the original (valuable) racing equipment was gone he decided to restore the car as a "driver," complete with air conditioning and several details he had always wished the car had been equipped with.
-For instance, he had always wanted the plastic wood-grained steering wheel to be real wood, so that transformation was made during restoration (see Related Articles link below).
+For instance, he had always wanted the plastic wood-grained steering wheel to be real wood, so that transformation was made during restoration.
 He also wanted to fare-in the mid-dash instruments that the Rally cars had, mounted in a pod similar to the later Shelby Mustangs.
 New front discs were added, along with extra sound insulation.

-Eighteen months later the Doctor's Falcon Sprint restoration was completed, with the car now finished in a pale yellow exterior and "palomino" interior (the original car was white with a red interior.)
+Eighteen months later the Les's Falcon Sprint restoration was completed, with the car now finished in a pale yellow exterior and "palomino" interior (the original car was white with a red interior.)